Some dance pedagogy guidelines by Richard Powers

 Yes, you have to convey your information with words, but use the fewest words possible — those which efficiently convey both the details and the spirit of the dance.

-This includes counting while the music is playing, "1-2-3-4-5-6-7-8" nonstop during the music.
-Yikes.
+This includes not counting while the music is playing, 1-2-3-4-5-6-7-8, nonstop during the music.
+Yikes!
 That's why you play music – they can count just fine.
 Many students complain about this one.
 It's annoying.

 Another verbal barrage that students often find annoying is a constant, "C'mon you can do it!
 Go!
 Go!
 You're doing great!" cheerleading, non-stop for an hour.
 Enthusiasm and encouragement are fine of course, but any non-stop barrage of words will soon be blocked out, as students need to think through what they're doing.
 Then they'll miss something important, real information buried in the cheerleading, because they've switched you off.